ItsKruml/Krumls-epic-GameLauncher-Fork/README.md

 ## Installation

-1. Download the [latest release](https://github.com/Melodi17/GameLauncher/releases/latest) `GameLauncher.exe` file
+1. Download the [latest release](https://github.com/Melodi17/GameLauncher/releases/latest) `GameLauncherSetup.exe` file
    or build it yourself.
-2. Place the executable somewhere convenient.
+(You can also download the `GameLauncher.exe` one for a portable installation)
-3. Run it, if you haven't set up the IGDB credentials, a prompt will appear, these are used to grab game metadata, you can go [here](https://api-docs.igdb.com/#getting-started:~:text=NOW%2C%20IT%27S%20FREE!-,Account%20Creation,usage%20under%20the%20terms%20of%20the%20Twitch%20Developer%20Service%20Agreement.,-Note%3A%20We) to get instructions on how to do this.
+2. Run it, if you haven't set up the IGDB credentials, a prompt will appear, these are used to grab game metadata, you can go [here](https://api-docs.igdb.com/#getting-started:~:text=NOW%2C%20IT%27S%20FREE!-,Account%20Creation,usage%20under%20the%20terms%20of%20the%20Twitch%20Developer%20Service%20Agreement.,-Note%3A%20We) to get instructions on how to do this.
-4. You're done!
+3. You're done!
 You may want to go to settings and change the scan dir to your games folder.
-5. You can add games with right click > add game manually, then select the game's executable, and then the folder it is located in, in the second dialog.
+4. You can add games with right click > add game manually, then select the game's executable, and then the folder it is located in, in the second dialog.
-6. Enjoy!
+5. Enjoy!
 Please report any issues in the issues tab and make suggestions there.